Sarohia94/Project-1-skinfirst/README.md

   2. Issue with day and night routine not being centered on bigger screen sizes, resulting in a larger gap on the right.
 This was resolved by floating left the morning routine and floating right the night routine, setting the width as 45%.
 This was identified by [Anya McDonald](https://github.com/anyahush).
   ![Issue with day and night routine not being centered on bigger screen sizes](docs/testing/issues/issues9.png)
   3. Issue with the footer not sticking to the bottom of the page and as such leaving a gap.
 This was resolved by using flex box on the body and setting a margin top on the footer.
 The code for this was obtained from [here](https://dev.to/nehalahmadkhan/how-to-make-footer-stick-to-bottom-of-web-page-3i14).
 This was identified by [Anya McDonald](https://github.com/anyahush).
   4. Issue with the hover effect on the social media icons.
 Where all icons would react when you are switching between the links.
-I have tried playing around with the code to target the icons only but I was unable to resolve this in time.
 This was identified by [Anya McDonald](https://github.com/anyahush).
+I had tried playing around with the code to target the icons but I was unable to resolve this.
+Mentor [Chris Quinn](https://github.com/10xOXR), suggested applying the transition styling with 0.3s and ease-in-out.
+This seemed to have improved the jumping effect on the icons.
   ![Issue with the hover effect causing all social media icons to react when switching between them](docs/testing/issues/hovereffectissue.gif)
 * Final issues raised following the end project meeting with my mentor:
-  1. TBC
+  1. Mentor [Chris Quinn](https://github.com/10xOXR) suggested that a Favicon icon would be a nice addition to the webpage.
+This was applied by creating the design and following the instructions from [Favicon.io](https://favicon.io/favicon-generator/) website.

 ### W3C Validator
 No issues with the HTML pages or CSS:
 * [index.html](docs/testing/w3c/w3chtmlindex.png)